guimpster/promise-series-execution/README.md

-How to run functions in parallel or in series without using Bluebird
+How to run functions in parallel / series without using Bluebird